 What are you looking for?
 How do I get cast?

 Well, primarily you have to show up to the audition.
 Other than that...

-Also, the ability to improv is useful, but not a requirement, this can be learned as we help you develop the character.
+- AND the ability to improv is useful, but that can be learned as we help you develop the character.